-11 We do not believe that timeliness or thoroughness deficiencies impacted the outcomes in four cases.
+We do not believe that timeliness or thoroughness deficiencies impacted the outcomes in four cases.
 In the remaining case, the deficiencies involved physical evidence identification and crime scene processing.
 The time elapsed since the deficiencies occurred would preclude obtaining meaningful, tangible evidence that would support current prosecution efforts.

-(3) Sign-in sheets at Vanderberg Hall were not checked to help identify witnesses, establish date and time, or otherwise support victim's statement.
+- developed and the investigative steps were not documented as they should have been. - (3) Sign-in sheets at Vanderberg Hall were not checked to help identify witnesses, establish date and time, or otherwise support victim's statement.
 The case agent advised that C1Cs and C2Cs are not required to sign out of their dorm areas and while C3Cs and C4Cs are, past experience has shown most do not or list vague or really broad locations, i.e., Denver.
 (NOTE: While touring the academy dorms on June 25, 2003, the duty AOC advised us that cadet one degrees and two degrees are required to sign out when they leave the academy reservation.)